dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 [The Derivative of a Regular Type is its Type of One-Hole Contexts](https://www.youtube.com/watch?v=K7tQsKxC2I8).
 I'll try to write a Lambda Fu Powerup post on AST/HOAS/PHOAS soon.
-It's an incredibly powerful concept that I've been fascinated with the topic for quite some time, but I have a ton to learn.
+It's an incredibly powerful concept that I've been fascinated with for quite some time, but I have a ton to learn.

 ## Next Up on Lambda Fu!